History of Laurel Libby in Timeline

 December 2020: Published Opinion Piece Opposing Lockdowns

-In December 2020, Libby published an opinion piece in the Lewiston Sun Journal opposing lockdowns in long-term care facilities during the COVID-19 pandemic in Maine.
+In December 2020, Laurel Libby published an opinion piece in the Lewiston Sun Journal opposing lockdowns in long-term care facilities during the COVID-19 pandemic in Maine.

-2020: Leader in People's Veto Campaign
+2020: Led People's Veto Campaign

-In 2020, Libby was a leader in the people's veto campaign to overturn LD #798, Maine's law eliminating religious and philosophical exemptions for childhood vaccinations.
+In 2020, Laurel Libby was a leader in the people's veto campaign to overturn LD #798, Maine's law eliminating religious and philosophical exemptions for childhood vaccinations.

-January 2021: Criticized for Wearing "Chin Shield"
+January 2021: Criticized for Wearing a "Chin Shield"

-In January 2021, Libby was criticized for wearing a "chin shield", rather than a face covering, while conducting business on the Maine State House property during the COVID-19 pandemic.
-This prompted House leaders to clarify acceptable face coverings.
+In January 2021, Laurel Libby was criticized for wearing a "chin shield" rather than a face covering while conducting business on Maine State House property where face coverings were mandatory due to COVID-19.

 May 5, 2021: Stop Guilt by Accusation Act Defeated

-May 2021: Entered Maine State House Without Face Covering
+May 2021: Entered State House Without Mask

 May 25, 2021: Relieved of Committee Assignments

-2024: Questioned Legality of Nazi Activity
+April 2024: Posed Rhetorical Question Regarding Legality of Nazi Activity

-2025: Censured for Facebook Post About Transgender Athlete
+2025: Shared Facebook Post About Transgender Athlete